genepi/imputationserver-aws/README.md

 # Michigan Imputation Server (MIS) on AWS EMR

 This repository includes all required steps to launch a MIS instance on AWS using EMR.
-The MIS instance hosting several state-of-the-art panels is available at https://imputationserver.sph.umich.edu/.
+The MIS instance hosting several state-of-the-art imputation reference-panels is available at https://imputationserver.sph.umich.edu/.

 **Import:** Please always check if you succesfully terminated your AWS EMR cluster by using the Amazon Console.
-This repository only includes step to launch a new cluster.
+This repository only includes steps to launch a new EMR cluster.

 ## Requirements
 - AWS Command Line Interface (https://aws.amazon.com/cli/) (Ubuntu 18: `pip install awscli`)